 Every year more than 100 beachgoers drown in these strong rushes of water that pull swimmers away from the shore.
 And that's just in the United States.
 Nearly half of all rescues made by lifeguards at ocean beaches are related to rip currents, according to the United States Lifesaving Association.
 Sharks typically kill about 6 people a year globally.
 [Find Out Your Odds of Dying from Various Phenomena]

 How they work

-A common perception is that rip currents pull you underwater, but in reality they're roughly horizontal currents that gradually suck you further and further from the beach.
+A common perception is that rip currents pull you underwater, but in reality they're strong, narrow currents that flow away from the beach.